Learn the language - Syntax

 • [index: int] -> T

-• T[3] Fixed length arrays same methods as above
+• T[3] e.g. int[3] Fixed length arrays same methods as above (can be created in gpu code)

 • map<K extends Hashable, V> (non-GPU)